MelodicXP/reading-notes/301/301class1.md

-# 301 - Class 1 - Images, Color, Text, and More Work With Functions
+# 301 - Class 1 - Introduction to React and Components

 ## Component Based Architecture